Vogelmensch/scanner/paper/scanner-paper.typ

 As any cell belongs to exactly four sub-arrays (one for each direction), on assignment of `FULL` to one cell, each input-value for all of those four sub-arrays need to be updated (see @input-interpretation).
 This is what the function call `update_sensor_data` in line 13 does.

 #figure(
   placement: auto,
+  caption: [Chunk property examples.
+The left matrix does not fulfill the chunk property.
+The right matrix does.], grid(
+    columns: (auto, auto),
+    gutter: 10%,
+    no_chunk_matrix, chunk_matrix
+  )
+) <chunk-property-example>

+#figure(
+  placement: auto,